ikennaozurumba/Laravel_demo_app/README.md

 The Ansible playbook is used to:

 - Execute the Bash script on the ManagedNode.
-- Set up a cron job to check server uptime daily at midnight.
+- Set up a cron job to check server uptime daily at 1am.

 ### Requirements